 Our brilliant students

 Scholarships; Awards; Students - Individual; Biology Department; Special Programs;

-Notes about Rosie Lawrence-Pine '11, who has received the American Society for Microbiology Undergraduate Research Fellowship to carry out her research on E. coli, and the five winners of the 2010 Kaspar...
+Notes about Rosie Lawrence-Pine '11, who has received the American Society for Microbiology Undergraduate Research Fellowship to carry out her research on E. coli.
+It also talks about the five winners...